SandyUndefined/Python-tutorials/README.md

 # Python-tutorials
-This is pythonista for simpler programs
+This is Pythonista for simpler programs